-UUID Demystified: The Math Behind Those 36-Character Identifiers
+UUIDs Explained: The Math Behind 36-Character Identifiers

 1. What Is a UUID, Exactly?